Jim Ned Creek

 Jim Ned Creek is a river in Texas.
 The stream rises outside of Tuscola and flows southeast for approximately 70 miles to Pecan Bayou at Lake Brownwood.
+The elevation is 434 metres.
 Jim Need Creek was dammed in 1966 to form Lake Coleman.
+The creek is named after Jim Ned, who was an Indian cavalry scout for the US Army.

 The stream has two tributaries: East Jim Ned Creek in southeastern Taylor County and South Fork of Jim Ned Creek in northwestern Coleman County.